MicrosoftDocs/Devices-docs/surface/surface-arm-faq.md

 ## What is Prism?

-Prism is Microsoft's emulation technology that enables x86/x64 applications to run on Windows PCs with ARM processors.
+Prism is Microsoft's emulation technology that enables x86/x64 applications to run on Windows PCs with Arm processors.
 It seamlessly translates app code to run on Arm architecture, optimizing performance, and reducing CPU usage, ensuring a smooth user experience on devices powered by Snapdragon X series chips.

 ## How do native and emulated apps differ on Windows on Arm?